 - not used by DfE to allocate future funding

 - only used by Ofsted to help them prepare for their visit and not for any other purpose

-You’re not required to publish your online statement in any specific format.
-You can use the Pupil premium: strategy statement templates that are designed to ensure the statement meets the requirements, or create your own.
+You are required to publish your online statement in any specific format.
+You can use the Pupil premium: strategy statement templates.
+These are designed to ensure your statement meets the requirements of the conditions of grant.

 Online statements are for parents and governors so you should write it with these groups in mind and not, for example, for DfE or Ofsted.